Free: Healthy Freezer Meals Recipe EbookGet It Now

 No, it is not recommended to cook frozen lobster tails in the air fryer.
 The meat will cook unevenly, so some parts will come out tough and overcooked.
 Simply thaw the lobster in cold water before cooking.

 - Store: Keep leftover lobster tail in an airtight container in the refrigerator for up to 3 days.
+Or, use it to make a quick and easy lobster salad.

 - Meal prep: Lobster is best cooked fresh, since seafood generally doesn’t reheat very well.
 However, you can butterfly lobster tails in advance and wrap in plastic before refrigerating, to prevent drying out.